 You can find an image gallery of all the pics here

 The car was bought off of Craigslist in Coarsegold, California, about half an hour north of Fresno.
-The bill of sale says $200 because eventually this will be in a Lemons rally.
+The bill of sale says $200 in the hope this will eventually be in a Lemons rally.
 Getting it to my SF garage involved driving out to Fresno, picking up a 10’ UHaul box truck and car trailer, and bringing it home through Gilroy.

 During the teardown, I was looking at this weird box right next to the motor.
 The car still had the original contactors (the old “speed controller”), and I had assumed the previous owner was still trying to use this.
 Not so, because that weird box was a brand new motor controller.
 To reiterate, I found an unused motor controller worth $1000 in a car I paid $1000 for.
 I bought a motor controller and got a free car.